Search

 Artificial intelligence

-The obligations for SMEs and small mid-caps are to be simplified.
-In this way, the EU Commission wants to promote innovation.
-The EU is also focusing on promoting innovation through regulatory sandboxes and real-life tests.
+The obligations for SMEs and small mid-caps will be simplified in certain areas.
+In this way, the EU Commission aims to promote innovation.

 What the Digital Omnibus would mean for companies